 Chicagoland Exodus: Three reasons why people are leaving Illinois

-According to a new report that looked at three socioeconomic factors, Illinois has been ranked the 21st best place to live in the country in 2018.
-But towards 2021, the Illinois Exodus has become worrisome.
+According to a new report, Illinois was ranked the 21st best place to live in the country in 2018 based on three socioeconomic factors.

 1. Institutional financial mismanagement